NovikYaroslav/fortech-test-work/README.md

 - Implement a search box to filter pokemons by name.
 - Allow filtering pokemons by type using tags (multiple selected tags should show pokemons with any of the selected types).
 - **In Progress: Store selected filters and pagination in the URL as query parameters.**
-- **In Progress: Ensure the application is responsive, looking good on both mobile and desktop devices.**

 ## Requirements